-You may get covered urgently needed and emergency medical care whenever you need it, anywhere in the United States or its territories and worldwide.
+You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories and worldwide.
 Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
 For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.